• Free shipping on all orders

 9. Keep a Bucket of Clean Water Handy

 Enzyme cleaners and stain removers are handy, but in a pinch, a simple bucket of water is more than ample.
-Keeping a bucket of clean water close by throughout your dog’s heat will enable you clean up messes as soon as they happen.
+Keeping a bucket of clean water close by throughout your dog’s heat will enable you to clean up messes as soon as they happen.

 If you make a habit of mopping up after your dog as soon as possible, you’ll be more likely to avoid staining and unpleasant, lingering odors.
 Your dog will also be happier if they don’t have to sit somewhere dirty.